valerius21/Stara-Maze-Generator/README.md

 # Stara Maze Generator

 A Python package for generating, solving, and visualizing mazes using a modified version of Prim's algorithm.
-The mazes are represented as NumPy arrays and can be exported as interactive HTML visualizations.
+The mazes are represented as NumPy arrays and can be exported as HTML visualizations.

 ## Features